 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This did not reflect the relevant legislation.
-We looked at four staff recruitment records.
-These showed that some files did not have photographic identification, references and for one clinician no Disclosure and Barring Service (DBS) check.
-We saw another member of staff had commenced employment with the practice before a DBS check had been completed and there was no risk assessment to safely manage the employee within the practice.
+We looked at three staff recruitment records.
+These showed that some files did not have photographic identification or references.

-Clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
+Clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity